-If you are in the market for low-impact total body exercise equipment that you can use seated, and you can’t decide what to buy, take a look at the Teeter FreeStep Recumbent Cross Trainer and Elliptical.
+If you are in the market for low-impact total body exercise equipment that you can use seated and can’t decide what to buy, take a look at the Teeter FreeStep Recumbent Cross Trainer and Elliptical.

-Released in 2018, the Teeter FreeStep utilizes push/pull mechanics and a stepping motion to give you a total body workout that burns a lot of calories faster than many other forms of exercise.
+The device utilizes push/pull mechanics and a stepping motion to give you a total body workout that burns a lot of calories in a shorter time than many other forms of exercise.

-Keep reading this Teeter FreeStep review to find out about more of its features and functions, and its pros, and its cons.
+Keep reading this Teeter FreeStep review to learn more about its features, functions, pros, and cons.

 Table of Contents